Tuesday, December 30, 2008

 Halloween costumes for adults and children became popular in the early 1900s in North America.

 Shown here is an unidentified girl dressed as an "Indian Princess" circa 1905.
 The photo is credited to Bess Dunn, a county historian and photography enthusiast.

 More than likely the girl's dress is homemade.
 There are three beaded appliques sewn to the front of the skirt.
 The appliques are reminiscent of detailing seen on women's dresses of this period or slightly before.

-Native American costumes seem to have been popular.
-In this circa 1920 photograph is one of the sons of Robert and Frances (Crane) Leatherbee of Lake Forest.
+In this circa 1920 photograph (left) is one of the sons of Robert and Frances (Crane) Leatherbee of Lake Forest.
 Yes, that's a boy with a pageboy haircut, wearing a Native American inspired shirt and pants, and an embroidered pillbox style cap.

 The photo was taken at Brae Burn Farm, Lake Forest, more than likely by Dorothy Gleiser, the daughter of the farm manager.
 The 400-acre gentleman's farm was owned by Robert Leatherbee, an executive of the Crane Company of Chicago.
 The family lived in a sprawling one-story stucco home, from about 1914-1922 before selling the property to a developer and moving to Cape Cod, Massachusetts.